 Loan Policy - You can review the loan policy for the University of Chicago Booth School of Business in the loan policy documentation (PDF).

-Civic Scholars Program - Weekend MBA Program applicants who currently work in a 501(c) nonprofit or the government, and plan continue working in these sectors post-MBA, may apply for a scholarship through the Civic Scholars Program.
+Civic Scholars Program - Weekend MBA Program applicants who currently work in a 501(c) nonprofit or for the government and plan to continue working in these sectors post-MBA may apply for a scholarship through the Civic Scholars Program.
 This program is made possible by a gift from the Neubauer Family Foundation.

 Entrepreneurial Scholars Scholarship - The Entrepreneurial Scholars merit-based scholarship is available to prospective Evening MBA and Weekend MBA Program students who have demonstrated success in entrepreneurial ventures.
 The scholarship is designed for those who are currently running entrepreneurial ventures and are committed to an entrepreneurial career path.
 The Scholars will continue developing their venture while applying learnings from the MBA Program in real time, and be actively engaged in Booth’s robust entrepreneurial community.
-The scholarship will award $100,000 towards their MBA.
-If you would like to learn more about Chicago Booth Entrepreneurial Scholars, please email Erik Halloway at firstname.lastname@example.org.
+Scholars can be awarded up to $100,000 towards their MBA.
+If you would like to learn more about Chicago Booth Entrepreneurial Scholars, please email Stephanie Gunn at firstname.lastname@example.org.